 On December 15, 2016, the Company's shareholders approved the 2016 Equity Compensation Plan (the "2016 Plan") and the Company registered 764,087 shares of common stock adjusted for the Reverse Stock Split, which may be issued under the 2016 Plan.
+On June 7, 2019, the Company's shareholders approved an amendment and restatement of the 2016 Plan, which increased the number of shares reserved under the 2016 Plan by an additional 357,142 shares to a maximum of 1,121,229 shares of common stock.
 Any director, officer, employee or consultant of the Company or any of its subsidiaries (including any prospective officer or employee) is eligible to be designated to participate in the 2016 Plan.
 The Company withheld shares related to restricted stock awards that vested in 2021 at the fair market value equivalent to the maximum statutory withholding obligation and remitted that amount in cash to the appropriate taxation authorities.
-On June 7, 2019, the Company's shareholders approved an amendment and restatement of the 2016 Plan, which increased the number of shares reserved under the 2016 Plan by an additional 357,142 shares to a maximum of 1,121,229 shares of common stock.

 On February 19, 2021, the Company granted 92,327 restricted shares as a company-wide grant under the 2016 Plan.
 The fair value of the grant based on the closing share price on February 19, 2021 was \$2.8 million.
 The shares will vest in equal installments over a three-year term.
-Additionally, the Company granted 3,506 shares of common stock to its board of directors.
-The fair value of the grant based on the closing share price of February 19, 2021 was \$0.1 million.
-The shares vested immediately.
-The amortization of the above grants is \$0.5 million and \$1.0 million for the three and six months ended June 30, 2021, which is included in General and administrative expenses in the Condensed Consolidated Statements of Operations.
+Additionally, the Company granted 4,341 shares of fully vested common stock to its board of directors.
+The fair value of the director grant based on the closing share price of February 19, 2021 was \$0.1 million.
+The amortization of the above grants is \$0.4 million and \$1.3 million for the three and nine months ended September 30, 2021, which is included in General and administrative expenses in the Condensed Consolidated Statements of Operations.